trainingMG2b/c_rentacar/README.md

 ./server
 ```

+In this version (v0.2.0), the program acts like a **very basic** server that listens on port 13722 on localhost for incoming **telnet** or (exclusive) **postman/curl** connections to process HTTP requests.
+In version v0.1.0, server mode introduced, and only telnet acces is functional.
 In version v0.0.0, commands where passed as arguments on the command line.
+---
-In this version (v0.1.0), the program acts like a **very basic** server that listens on port 13722 on localhost for incoming **telnet** connections and processes one HTTP request at a time.
+In telnet mode (with the -t|--telnet argument), the program processes one HTTP request at a time.
 Use a telnet client to send the request, line by line until all needed data is gathered by the server in order to process the request.
-The HTTP request should be passed first flowwed by the header lines as per RFC.
+The HTTP request should be passed first followed by the header lines as per RFC.
 For requests that need a json body (POST, PUT, PATCH), an empty line must be send first, followed by the json body.
 At last, an empty line triggers the request processing.
+---
+In standard mode (without the -t|--telnet argument), the program waits for whole request to arrive at once, and then processes the request.
+Use **postman** or **curl** clients to send requests.
+---
-As of version v0.1.0, only Car operations are handled.
+As of version v0.2.0, only Car operations are handled.
 Json input files examples can be found in the json subdirectory.
 Look at the the launch.json file in the .vscode directory for some experimentation on creating/updating/deleting cars.